WebComponentsGuide/webcomponents.guide/learn/components/autonomous-vs-customized-elements.md

 you might find using an _Autonomous Custom Element_ to be a better choice than the limited set of built-ins which can use _ShadowDOM_.

-_ShadowDOM_ also provides elements with the ability to chose how nested elements render.
+_ShadowDOM_ also provides elements with the ability to choose how nested elements render.
 An ability that many _built-ins_ already have...

 [shadowdom]: /learn/components/shadowdom